-Juniors doctors vote for strikes in England
+Junior doctors vote for strikes in England

 Overall they account for more than 40% of the medical workforce.

-The Department of Health and Social Care said alongside an 8.2% pay rise over four years the current deal also introduced higher bands of pay for the most experienced staff and increased rates for night shifts.
+The Department of Health and Social Care said that, alongside an 8.2% pay rise over four years, the current deal also introduced higher bands of pay for the most experienced staff, and increased rates for night shifts.

 Health Secretary Steve Barclay said he had met with the BMA to discuss pay and conditions.
 The pay award for the 2023-24 financial year is expected to be announced in the coming months.